OohNahGii/notakto/README.md

   6 | 7 | 8
 ```

-Program is meant to be ran via the command line using node:
+Program is meant to be run via the command line using node:
 ```
 node notakto.js
 ```